xusan1122/list_method_/README.md

 ## List05

   You are given a list called numbers1 and numbers2.
-  Delete the last item in the first list and add that deleted item to the beginning of the second list.
   Merge the first list into the second and return.

 **Example 1:**